Customs requirements, duties and VAT you must pay to export goods to a third country outside the EU.

 Carnets for non-community goods moving through the EU

-Goods must be transported in approved vehicles or containers and be accompanied by a TIR Carnet.
-You, or your freight forwarder, must be authorised to use the TIR system and to purchase a TIR Carnet.
-The Carnet acts as the customs declaration for movement when outside of the EU and as security for any taxes and duties to which the goods become liable.
-Find details of TIR and New Computerised Transit System (NCTS).
+Goods must be transported in approved vehicles or containers and be accompanied by a TIR carnet.
+You, or your freight forwarder, must be authorised to use the TIR system and to purchase a TIR carnet.
+The carnet acts as the customs declaration for movement when outside of the EU and as security for any taxes and duties to which the goods become liable.

 If goods originate from outside the EU, the Community Transit procedure can be used to move them within the EU.